Climate-based bean planting guide for Jackson, Wyoming

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around June 20.
+Beans are usually sown directly outdoors around June 27, with a typical local planting window of June 20 to July 4.
 Most varieties need about 50–65 days to reach maturity.

 Beans are challenging in Jackson.
 Gardeners who succeed usually stack the odds with the fastest varieties, the best timing, and the warmest sites they have.

-Within Wyoming, Jackson usually reaches bean planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Wyoming, Jackson usually reaches planting time for beans a little later than many comparable locations.

 Best local strategy: Use the warmest sites available and avoid giving up any season to delays or slower variety choice.